• Skip to primary navigation

 Mushroom sauté

-• If you are using dried mushrooms, boil them for few minutes and let them soak in hot water for another 15-20 minutes or until softened.
+• If you are using dried mushrooms, boil them for a few minutes and let them soak in hot water for another 15-20 minutes or until softened.
 Then drain the softened mushrooms and chop them.
 Set them aside to use them in your sauté.
-Also, keep the mushroom water you soaked the dried mushrooms in and use it in combination with the chicken stock when cooking the risotto for extra flavour.
+Also, keep the mushroom water you soaked the dried mushrooms in and use it in combination with the chicken stock when cooking the risotto for extra flavor.

 • Melt the butter in the pan that you will be making the risotto on medium heat.